volkm/learntla-v2/docs/core/concurrency.rst

   :diff: reader_writer/rw_many_3/reader_writer.tla
   :ss: rw_await

 ``await`` is a *restriction* on when the label can run.
-The label can only run— the state "committed", if you will— if *every* ``await`` statement in the label evaluates to true.
+The label can only run — the state "committed", if you will — if *every* ``await`` statement in the label evaluates to true.

 .. note:: `with <nondet_with>` ``x \in set`` also blocks if the set is empty.

-.. warning:: ``await`` interacts a little oddly with variable updates— it will be based on the updated value if directly embedded but not if the variable is used via a ``defined`` operator.
+.. warning:: ``await`` interacts a little oddly with variable updates — it will be based on the updated value if directly embedded but not if the variable is used via a ``defined`` operator.
 This is due to the PlusCal->TLA+ translation grammar.
 As a general precaution, don't use updated variables in ``await`` statements.

 .. index:: Deadlocks
 .. _deadlock: